SEC examinations: How leading private fund advisers prepare

 Step 6 – Conduct a preliminary exit conference

-During an exit conference, the Division staff can provide a status update on the exam or any outstanding request for information.
+During an exit conference, the Division staff can provide a status update on the exam or any outstanding requests for information.
 It might also discuss issues identified at that point in the exam process, giving the adviser the opportunity to discuss the issues and provide additional relevant information, including remedial actions, as necessary.

-Step 7 – Provide written notice of exam completion
+Step 7 – Provide written notice of SEC exam completion

 The Division will send the adviser written notice that it has finished the exam, either with or without findings, or that it requires the adviser to take corrective action.
+Typically, the Division sends a deficiency letter, which the adviser must respond to within 30 days.
+A vast majority of firms receive a deficiency letter following an exam.

 Step 8 – May refer the case to an enforcement entity